Spoilers For Thursday’s ‘General Hospital’: Ava Finds Carly And Ryan Threatens Cameron

-Wednesday’s episode of General Hospital was crazy and spoilers confirm that Thursday’s will be chaotic as well.
+Wednesday’s episode of General Hospital was crazy, and spoilers confirm that Thursday’s will be chaotic as well.
 Everybody is scrambling to get to Ryan, Oscar had a seizure, and lives are hanging in the balance.

 The sneak peek at the end of Wednesday’s show revealed some key spoilers about what will be shown in the episode airing on Thursday, March 7.
-Ava went out to the car by herself to try to find her shoes and she used the remote to pop open the trunk right as Wednesday’s episode ended.
-General Hospital spoilers confirm that she’ll be seeing Carly in the trunk next and obviously that’s going to come as an overwhelming shocker to her.
+Ava went out to the car by herself to try to find her shoes, and she used the remote to pop open the trunk right as Wednesday’s episode ended.
+General Hospital spoilers confirm that she’ll be seeing Carly in the trunk next, and obviously that’s going to come as an overwhelming shocker to her.

 Fans were confident that having the teen crew in Niagara Falls at the same time as Ryan and Ava was significant in some way.
 Many have wondered if one of the teens would end up harmed in some way, via an accident perhaps, and now General Hospital spoilers hint that things are going to be quite troubling for the group.

-Not only is Oscar fighting for his life as his tumor has caused another seizure, but Cameron is racing to help his friends and he’s crossing paths with “Kevin.”
-Cam won’t feel that he has time to stand around and chat, but Ryan isn’t going to be keen on being seen by the teen and letting him perhaps spread the word to others.
+Not only is Oscar fighting for his life as his tumor has caused another seizure, but Cameron is racing to help his friends — and he’s crossing paths with “Kevin.”
+Cam won’t feel that he has time to stand around and chat, but Ryan isn’t going to be keen on being seen by the teen, and letting him perhaps spread the word to others.

 Sending these four to Niagra Falls is just asking for trouble. ????#BehindTheScenes #GH55 pic.twitter.com/ifeAI4oOQR